indieSoftware/Navigator/README.md

         .navigationDestination(HomeDestinations.self)
 }
 ```
-This also makes using the same destination type with more than one navigation stack a lot easier.
+This can also make using the same destination type with more than one navigation stack a lot easier.

 ### Using Navigation Destinations
 With that out of the way, Navigation Destinations can be dispatched using a standard SwiftUI `NavigationLink(value:label:)` view.